jolocom/jolocom-lib/docs/interactionFlows.rst

 **Consume a Signed Credential Response**

 Back to the service side!
-We have now received the credential response encoded as a ``JSON Web Token`` and can consume the provided data.
+The credential response encoded as a ``JSON Web Token`` has been received and the provided data is ready to consume.
-First, let's decode the response:
+First, decode the response:

 .. code-block:: typescript

   const credentialResponse = await JolocomLib.parse.interactionToken.fromJWT(receivedJWTEncodedResponse)
   await identityWallet.validateJWT(credentialResponse, credentialRequest)

-.. note:: The ``validate`` method will ensure the response contains a valid signature, is not expired, lists our ``did`` in the ``aud`` [audience] section, and contains the same ``jti`` [nonce] as the request.
+.. note:: The ``validate`` method will ensure the response contains a valid signature, is not expired, lists our DID in the ``aud`` [audience] section, and contains the same ``jti`` [nonce] as the request.

-Now that we have the decoded credential response, let's ensure that the user passed the credentials we requested:
+After decoding the credential response, verify that the user passed the credentials specified in the request:

 .. code-block:: typescript